pacelf/pacelf.phase3.jekyll/README.md

 #### Process to obtain XML documents

-A spreadsheet is manintained by the PacELF project and a snapshot of any new/updated entries are received by eResearch via email when made available by the PacELF team.
+A spreadsheet is maintained by the PacELF project and a snapshot of any new/updated entries are received by eResearch via email when made available by the PacELF team.
 Spreadsheet in this repo `/PacELF_Phase3/rawdata/excel/PacELF Phases 1_2_3 13Dec2018.xlsx` is updated with the new and admended entries.
 Convert updated spreadsheet to `.xml` documents via Python script `/PacELF_Phase3/scripts/csvColumnToXMLFile.py`.